Victorian Railways departmental wagons: 1901 NN → VHWA/VZMA

 As bogie vehicles became more popular, VR decided to expand the concept into freight transport.
 The ideal choice for experimentation was a little-used, but very important class of wagon, used for ballasting the track but otherwise having little to no use.

 As a result, a prototype bogie ballast wagon entered service in 1901, classed NN 1.
 This was basically a flat wagon with raised sides along the edge, but also a small hopper with its own raised sides in the middle of the floor; this second hopper had drop-doors for increased capacity.
 Overall the wagon could take 26 LT of ballast.

 NN 1 was tested over a period of six years, and by 1907 it had either been modified to, or replaced by, a new design.
 This was on a shorter underframe, but with most of the hopper raised above floor level and considerably taller, the new type could take 30 LT of ballast.
 This later design was considered more successful, and so construction started on a new batch of wagons to give NN 2 through NN 46.
 These wagons were shorter again, and the hopper design had changed further with vertical walls from about halfway up rather than the whole of all four sides being angled.
 However, these wagons could still take 30 LT of ballast, with about 660 cubic feet of space.

-The wagons were operated by being pulled along track at a very slow speed, with track workers (gangers) walking alongside and using handwheels to open the discharge doors slung beneath the hoppers.
+The wagons were operated by being pulled along track at a very low speed, with track workers (gangers) walking alongside and using handwheels to open the discharge doors slung beneath the hoppers.

 In 1924 there was a plan to convert all the hoppers to O type wagons for coal traffic, running between Yallourn and Newport Power Station.
 Wagons 17, 28, 36, 39 and 46 were used as hopper-donors for wagons O 1 through 5, but the project was abandoned before any more wagons could be sacrificed.